Dina Polaris + GMTR120

 This capability enables rapid execution of seabed CPT and PCPT testing, reducing turnaround times and vessel days while maintaining data quality and reliability across large or technically demanding site investigation programmes.

-Download Geoquip Elena + Deep-push CPT specification sheet
+Download Geoquip Dina Polaris specification sheet

 Download PDF